Two Person Kayak

-This BKC UH-TK181 tandem fishing kayak, offers many features without sacrificing performance and maneuverability.
+This BKC UH-TK181, the tandem fishing kayak, offers many features without sacrificing performance and maneuverability.

 Can it improve its handling and tracking?

-A few fishing yaks are available on the market that provides a stable casting platform but are too wide for paddling or long distances.
+A few fishing yaks on the market provide a stable casting platform but are too wide for paddling or long distances.
 That isn't the case with the BKC UH-TK.

 It's as follows:

-Even better, padded seats and lightweight aluminum paddles are included, items that many other kayaks would have an additional cost for.
+Even better, padded seats and lightweight aluminum paddles are included, items that many other kayaks would have an additional cost.